garlett/multiseat/README.md

 Did not tested usb(3) to vga or hdmi (probably does not require drm lease)

-Did not tested DisplayPort Multi-Stream Transport (Daisy-chained monitors or DisplayPort MST hub)
+Did not tested DisplayPort Multi-Stream Transport (Daisy-chained monitors or DisplayPort MST splitter)

 # VGA cables
 AFIK, the wire nomenclature is CxD, where: